dcashon/obd-subaru/docs/Custom Commands.md

     return <value>
 ```

 The return value of your decoder will be loaded into the `OBDResponse.value` field.
 Decoders are given a list of `Message` objects as an argument.
 If your decoder is called, this list is garaunteed to have at least one message object.
 Each `Message` object has a `data` property, which holds a parsed bytearray, and is also garauteed to have the number of bytes specified by the command.
+This bytearray includes any mode and PID bytes in the vehicle's response.

 *NOTE: If you are transitioning from an older version of Python-OBD (where decoders were given raw hex strings as arguments), you can use the `Message.hex()` function as a patch.*